PayBreak/retailer-integration-guide/_includes/merchant_back_office.md

 Status | Description
 --- | ---
 Order Status | Notification sent when status of order is changed.
-More about this notification is in [notification description](#order-status-type).
+More about this notification is in [Order Status Type](#order-status-type).
 Settlement Report |

 #### API IP